 To discover VM owners during backups, move the Auto detect VM owner toggle switch to the right.

-To enable file indexing, move the File indexing for advanced reporting and search toggle key to the right.
+To enable file indexing, move the Index files after backup toggle key to the right.

-To edit other settings, in the Settings area, click Edit.
+To edit other settings, in the Options area, click Edit.